risejl/Deep-Learning-A-Visual-Approach-Notebooks/README.md

 # Deep-Learning-A-Visual-Approach-Notebooks

-《Deep Learning A Visual Approach》by Andrew Glassner
+"Deep Learning: A Visual Approach" by Andrew Glassner